-- Measures total waste delivered to the ELWA, including collected household waste, waste from the reuse and recycling centre and municipal waste from Highways and Parks management activities. - Tonnages have increased in Quarter 1 and performance is above target.
-This increase is the consequence of high levels of green waste during the Spring. - Without restrictions on the amount of waste we collect through the household waste collection service, containing and reducing tonnages is very challenging and relies on achieving attitudinal change.
+- Measures total waste delivered to the ELWA, including collected household waste, waste from the reuse and recycling centre and municipal waste from Highways and Parks management activities. - Contact of the second of the se - Without restrictions on the amount of waste we collect through the household waste collection service, containing and reducing tonnages is very challenging and relies on achieving attitudinal change.